A Scalable Algorithm For Sparse Portfolio Selection: Computational Experiments on Real-World Data

 \section{Computational Experiments on Real-World Data}

-In this section, we evaluate our outer-approximation method, implemented in \verb|Julia| $1.1$ using the \verb|JuMP.jl| package version $0.18.5$ \citep[][]{dunning2017jump} and solved using \verb|CPLEX| version $12.8.0$ for the master problems, and \verb|Mosek| version $9.0$ for the continuous quadratic subproblems.
-We compare the method against big-$M$ and MISOCP formulations of Problem \eqref{mainproblem}, solved in \verb|CPLEX|. {To bridge the gap between theory and practice, we have made our code freely available on \verb|Github| at \href{https://github.com/ryancorywright/SparsePortfolioSelection.jl}{github.com/ryancorywright/SparsePortfolioSelection.jl}. }
+In this section, we evaluate our outer-approximation method, implemented in \verb|Julia| $1.1$ using the \verb|JuMP.jl| package version $0.18.5$ and solved using \verb|CPLEX| version $12.8.0$ for the master problems, and \verb|Mosek| version $9.0$ for the continuous quadratic subproblems.
+We compare the method against big-$M$ and MISOCO formulations of Problem \eqref{mainproblem}, solved in \verb|CPLEX|. {To bridge the gap between theory and practice, we have made our code freely available on \verb|Github| at \href{https://github.com/ryancorywright/SparsePortfolioSelection.jl}{github.com/ryancorywright/SparsePortfolioSelection.jl}. }

-All experiments were performed on a MacBook Pro with a $2.9$GHz i$9$ CPU and $16$GB $2400$ MHz DDR$4$ Memory.
-As \verb|JuMP.jl| is currently not thread-safe and \verb|CPLEX| cannot combine multiple threads with \verb|lazy constraint callbacks| when using \verb|JuMP.jl|, we run all methods on one thread, using default \verb|CPLEX| parameters.
+All experiments were performed on a MacBook Pro with a $2.9$GHz i$9$ Intel\textregistered CPU and $16$GB DDR$4$ Memory.
+For simplicity, we ran all methods on one thread, using default \verb|CPLEX| parameters.

-In the following numerical experiments, we solve the following optimization problem, which places a multiplier $\kappa$ on the return term but is mathematically equivalent to Problem \eqref{mainproblem}:
+In all experiments {which do not involve minimum investment constraints}, we solve the following optimization problem, which places a multiplier $\kappa$ on the return term but{—since the multiplier can be absorbed into the return vector $\bm{\mu}$—}is mathematically equivalent to Problem \eqref{mainproblem}:

-We either take $\kappa=0$ or $\kappa=1$, depending on whether we are penalizing low expected return portfolios in the objective or constraining the portfolios expected return.
+Note that we only consider cases where $\kappa=0$ or $\kappa=1$, depending on whether we are penalizing low expected return portfolios in the objective or constraining the portfolios expected return.

+{In the presence of minimum investment constraints, we augment Problem \eqref{mainproblem2} with the constraints $x_i \geq z_i x_{i, \min}$, which can be straightforwardly managed by the algorithms derived in this paper in the manner discussed in Section \ref{sec:buyin}.}